Caitlin Lambert & Children’s Legal Defense Center (CLDG)

 Caitlin Lambert is a human rights lawyer and co-founder of the Children's Legal Defense Center (CLDC) in Somaliland.
 With over a decade of experience in international law and criminal defense, she is committed to ensuring that marginalized children, particularly girls, have access to justice.
 Caitlin co-founded CLDC after witnessing firsthand how children in Somaliland's criminal justice system often face incarceration without legal support, leaving them vulnerable to unfair trials and harsh penalties.

 Since its founding, CLDC has provided legal aid to over 2,600 children, securing the release of more than 1,600 and reducing sentences for hundreds more.
-The work is painstaking, because lawyers are generally not permitted to enter police stations or prisons in Somaliland, CLDC's team works through daily court engagement, identifying clients when detainees are brought before a judge and conducting interviews in holding cells to begin representation at the earliest possible stage.
+The work is painstaking: because lawyers are generally not permitted to enter police stations or prisons in Somaliland, CLDC's team works through daily court engagement, identifying clients when detainees are brought before a judge and conducting interviews in holding cells to begin representation at the earliest possible stage.

 With our $500 Giving Joy microgrant, CLDC built the foundation for a gender-focused legal defense unit, starting with direct representation for 10–15 imprisoned girls and young women whose cases involved gender-based discrimination, harmful social norms, and justice-system failures specific to girls.